Tornado outbreak of April 21–24, 1968: Falmouth–Berlin–Bladeston–Chatham–Dover, Kentucky/Ripley–Decatur–Otway, Ohio

-Wheelersburg–Lyra–Buckhorn–Cadmus–Centenary–Gallipolis, Ohio
+South Shore, Kentucky/Wheelersburg–Lyra–Buckhorn–Cadmus–Centenary–Gallipolis, Ohio

 At around 5:00 p.m.
-EDT (21:00 UTC), the deadliest tornado of the outbreak touched down.
-Although several eyewitnesses observed the tornado crossing the Ohio River en route to Wheelersburg, official records indicate that touchdown first occurred in Scioto County, Ohio; however, this segment may have been continuous with the F3 tornado that struck Greenup County, Kentucky.
-As the tornado impacted land, it struck a freight train stationed beside the river, toppling 10 empty coal-hoppers, one of which it lifted 100 ft.
+EDT (21:00 UTC), the deadliest tornado of the outbreak touched down in the South Shore, Kentucky area where it caused F3 level damage to multiple homes and trees.
+The tornado crossed the Ohio River into Ohio; while doing so, the tornado struck a freight train stationed beside the river, toppling 10 empty coal-hoppers, one of which it lifted 100 ft.
 The tornado then affected a combined trucking terminal and garage, a transfer company, a farm supplier, and seven homes at the foot of a hillside.
 One of the homes was swept from its foundation.
 Cars were tossed from US 52 as well.
 The tornado missed downtown Wheelersburg, but peripheral winds downed tree limbs in town, and a number of homes incurred damage as well.
 Outside Wheelersburg proper, the tornado intensified as it struck the Dogwood Ridge subdivision, causing F5 damage there.
 Of the 550 homes reportedly destroyed or damaged around Wheelersburg, most were located in the Dogwood Ridge area, approximately 4 mi east-northeast of town.
 All known fatalities and 75 injuries occurred in this area.
 A greenhouse was destroyed and a furniture company had its roof torn off.
 A large metal power line truss tower was ripped off at the base and thrown by the tornado.
 Wheelersburg Cemetery was damaged as well.